ikea-shark/up_and_down_vis/dataAnalysis/README.md

-This folder is for deployment
+This folder is for data analysis